Global Assessment Report

 The Advisory Board

-The Advisory Bard's members are appointed on the basis of their personal capacity rather than their institutional affiliation yet represent a broad spectrum of UNISDR partners, including representatives from science, governments, UN country representatives, civil society and private sector.
+The Advisory Bard's members are appointed on the basis of their personal capacity rather than their institutional affiliation yet represent a broad spectrum of UNDRR partners, including representatives from science, governments, UN country representatives, civil society and private sector.
 Membership is usually for four years with a rotating system that allow for continuity over the report's biennial cycles.

 Global Assessment Report 2015